sanyakosivchuk/ROR_market/README.md

 # README

-Todey we larn ruby
+Today we are going to learn ruby
-Anonimous Rubist Club (ARC)
+Anonymous Rubyist Club(ARC)
 * ...